 What To Do When Your Toddler Plays With Their Genitals

-If the earth were visited by aliens, they could probably figure out the majority of human anatomy.
+If Earth were visited by aliens, they could probably figure out the majority of human anatomy.
 That’s because most human parts serve a demonstrable purpose.
 But they might get a little hung up on genitals, which don’t have an immediately apparent function — aside from looking strange and causing people to scream, “Hey, creepy alien!
 What did you do with my clothes and where are you planning to put that probe?”

 Like an alien, a kid really hasn’t been on earth that long.
 So they’re just as fascinated with what’s between their legs as an E.T. might be (which is admittedly a troubling image).
 Still, it’s time for parents to consider why that fascination is not such a terrible thing.